 Controlling focus stacking manually, or via computer software

-Shooting images for use in compositing in images in Photoshop, or for use in digital paintings
+Shoot images for compositing in Photoshop, or for use in digital paintings

 Using 10 Stop Neutral Density filters - landscape photography long exposures in bright light

 Studio lighting setup - if there is demand, I will bring studio lights in and explain setting up.
 Perhaps photographing a volunteer model.